How to get rid of this?.To get rid of pest problem under control, inspection is the first and foremost step.

 Size: 1 inch

 Habits: Visit flowers to collect pollen in the spring.
-Bore into wood to create nests.
-Lay eggs in nests and provision it with pollen balls.
+Bore into the wood to create nests.
+Lay eggs in nests and provision them with pollen balls.
 Active mainly in May and June.
 Over winter in the nest.
-A male and female work as a couple to create and provision nest.
+A male and female work as a couple to create and provision a nest.

 Threat: Not a public health threat.
 Will sting but only if provoked.
 Can damage wood if reinfestation occurs year after year.